Strategic Multifamily Opportunities for Aligned, Accredited Investors

 Steady population growth of 0.5%–1.5%+, diverse employment bases, constrained new multifamily supply, and occupancy rates in the mid-90% range.

-We are actively seeking deals in Nevada and will have investments available for participation as a capital partner in the fourth quarter of 2025.
+We are actively seeking deals in Nevada and will have investments available for participation as an investor in the second quarter of 2026.

 Going-in cap rates of 5.5%–7% (or higher in smaller markets), with below-market rents or operational inefficiencies we can correct